-- A. If there are an odd number of county championship teams attending the State Finals, a wild card team from a county will be selected randomly.
-The wild card team will be full participants and eligible for team awards.
-The same registration fees and forms are required for the wild card team.
+- A. For State Finals-If there are an odd number of county championship teams attending the State Finals, a wild card team from a county will be selected randomly.
 All counties will have the opportunity to submit to CRF their second place team to serve as a possible wild card at the time of first-place team registration.
-At the local level, the county coordinators determine substitute team procedures. - In LA County, if there are an odd number of teams present for any given round, CRF staff will locate a substitute team.
+Once selected the wild card team will be an official team representing their county and eligible for awards.
+The team must complete all registration requirements, including payment of registration fees. - At the local level, the county coordinators determine substitute team procedures. - In LA County, if there are an odd number of teams present for any given round, CRF staff will locate a substitute team.
 The substitute team will be the defense or prosecution team from an existing competing team.
 Substitute team's scores will be for practice purposes only and will not count towards their team's win/loss record or percentages.
 The scores from the trial will count for the opposing team and will be added to the team's win/loss record and percentages.
 The substitute team will not pay a registration fee, nor will they be eligible for awards.